breach/thrust/README.md

 ### Building thrust

 You will generally don't need to build thrust yourself.
-A binary version of thrust should be automatically fetched by the library you're at installation.
+A binary version of thrust should be automatically fetched by the library you're reyling on at installation.

 To build thrust, you'll need to have `python 2.7.x` and `git` installed.
 You can then boostrap the project with: